 |Ninth class day of a session more than 5 weeks but less than 10 weeks and thereafter||None|

 Students withdrawing from the University who are enrolled for classes that begin after the last day for refunds will receive no refund of tuition and fees for those classes.

 Refund Delivery Method

 TWU has contracted with BankMobile Disbursements to facilitate the delivery of all student refunds for excess financial aid; dropped class refunds; account adjustment credits or withdrawal refunds are sent to BankMobile Disbursements.
 Refund checks will not be issued by the University.

 Complete refund information is available on the TWU Bursar's website.

 Undergraduate Tuition Rebate Program

 The State of Texas allows eligible undergraduate students to apply for a $1,000 tuition rebate upon graduation.
-To be eligible for the rebate, an undergraduate student must have always been eligible for Texas Resident tuition, graduate in four calendar years, and graduate attempting no more than three semester credit hours in excess of the minimum number of semester credit hours required to complete their degree.
+To be eligible for the rebate, an undergraduate student must have always been eligible for Texas Resident tuition, graduate in four calendar years, and graduate attempting no more than three semester credit hours beyond the minimum needed for the awarded degree.
 The minimum total includes transfer credit, repeated credits, withdrawals, and credit earned by examination.
-Students who enroll with well-defined interests who want to complete their undergraduate study within the three-attempted-semester-credit-hour limit are eligible for a rebate of up to $1,000.
 Specific information and the required agreement form are available from the Office of the Registrar.
 The deadline to submit this form to the Registrar’s Office is the same deadline as the Application for Graduation.